 1. Precise environmental control: Maintains the exact conditions this mushroom needs

-2. Reduced contamination risk: HEPA filtration and controlled environment minimize common issues
+2. Reduced contamination risk: built-in filtration and controlled environment minimize common issues

 3. Simplified process: Set-and-forget automation after initial setup